dictionaria/pydictionaria/docs/md-json-properties.md

  2. `Russian` was defined in the `metalanguages` property.
  3. `Phonetic Form` was automatically generated for the `Phonetic_Form` column (by replacing underscores `_` with spaces ` `).

+### …show custom fields in the example tab?

+Situation:  The examples don't contain any glosses, so some other information should be shown instead in their place.

+Solution:  Use the `custom_example_fields` to specify the columns that are shown in the example table.
+Note that these properties take the *labels* that are displayed in the table header.

+Example:  Show the original orthography of the examples, as well as their Russian translation in place of the *Analyzed Word* and *Gloss* columns:

+    "example_map": {
+        "gxx": "alt_translation1",
+        "ort": "Orthography"
+    },
+    "metalanguages": {
+        "gxx", "Russian"
+    },
+    "labels": {
+        "Orthography": "Original Orthography",
+    },
+    "custom_example_fields": ["Original Orthography", "Russian"]

 ### …specify the source for a field?